 In January 2018, a new model for medium/heavy truck program standards was published.
-This new model introduced standards based on three (3) levels rather than by medium/heavy truck area (brakes, electrical/electronic systems, etc).
+This new model introduced standards based on three (3) levels rather than by medium/heavy truck area (brakes, electrical/electronic systems, etc.).
 The three levels are: Inspection, Maintenance, & Minor Repair (IMMR), Medium/Heavy Truck Service Technician (TST), and Medium/Heavy Master Truck Service Technician (MTST).
 Each successive level includes all the tasks of the previous level in addition to newly designated tasks.
 In other words, the TST task list includes all of the IMMR tasks plus additional tasks.
-The MTST task list includes all of TST tasks plus additional tasks specifically for MTST.
+The MTST task list includes all TST tasks plus additional tasks specifically for MTST.

 The Program Standards and Program Evaluation Forms were reviewed and updated in 2020 to streamline and simplify the accreditation process.
-The task and tool lists were reviewed and updated in October 2022.
+The task and tool lists were reviewed and updated in February 2025.
 All those changes are included in this document.

-Programs may begin submitting applications using these materials January 1, 2023.
-Applications using earlier standards will no longer be accepted after June 30, 2023.
+Programs may begin submitting applications using these materials July 1, 2025.
+Applications using earlier standards will no longer be accepted after December 31, 2025.